bonn0062/github_welcome_wall/welcome_wall.md

 <br>— Rodolfo Costa
 {: .text-center}
 <br>
 <br>Welcome to GitHub!
 You're amazing.
-Congratulations for making it this far!
+Congratulations for making it this far!<br>
 —Allen <br>